octobercms/docs/database-traits.md

          */
         protected $encryptable = ['api_key', 'api_secret'];
     }

-> **Note:** Encrypted attributes will be serialized and unserialized as a part of the encryption / decryption process.
+> **Note**: Encrypted attributes will be serialized and unserialized as a part of the encryption / decryption process.
 Do not make an attribute that is `encryptable` also [`jsonable`](model#standard-properties) at the same time as the `jsonable` process will attempt to decode a value that has already been unserialized by the encryptor.

 <a name="sluggable"></a>
 ## Sluggable